Health and Medical Psychology Clinical Psychology

-The Effectiveness of Acceptance and Commitment Therapy on Cognitive Bias and Dysfunctional Attitudes of Adolescents with Obsessive Beliefs
+The Effectiveness of Acceptance and Commitment Therapy on Cognitive Bias and Dysfunctional Attitudes in Adolescents with Obsessive Beliefs

 Acceptance and Commitment Therapy Cognitive Bias Dysfunctional Attitudes Obsessive Beliefs Adolescents